-The problem is not that humans are weak-willed.
-It is that the information environment is structurally incompatible with the cognitive architecture that evolved over 300,000 years of Homo sapiens existence.
+The information environment is structurally incompatible with the cognitive architecture that evolved over 300,000 years of Homo sapiens existence.

 Working memory, the cognitive workspace where information is held temporarily for processing, can maintain approximately 4±1 items simultaneously (a refinement of George Miller's original "7±2" estimate from 1956).
 This is a hard biological constraint, and it has not increased in the smartphone era.
 What has increased is the rate at which new items demand entry to working memory.